duchuycao15/duchuycao15/README.md

 ## Hi there 🙋🏻‍♂️

-Love to learn and LEGO LOVERS, - Love buiding stuffs and love to learn and love talking photos.
+Love working and love learning and LEGO LOVERS, - Love buiding stuffs and love to learn and love talking photos.

 💻 10+ years in tech with hands-on experience in both hardware and software, good at English, Vietnamese